minershive/hiveon-kb/getting_started/start_custom_miner.md

 ---
-title: Getting Started with Hive OS — Adding A Custom Miner
+title: Adding A Custom Miner
 ---

 ## Getting Started with Hive OS — Adding A Custom Miner